Sunday, June 5, 2022

 The last attraction is pitched to that high-minded segment of lifelong learners in the American market, readers that feel wary of “just stories” unless they can be instructed in something new.
 Chapter Six slows the flow toward the conclusion, so Maugham plays fair by cautioning us that readers “can very well skip this chapter without losing the thread of such story as I have to tell.”
 Maugham then has Larry give a TED-Talk on sainthood, Vedanta, and reincarnation.

 So, for its readability, flattery of the reader, empathy for youth, and teaching points, it’s no wonder that this entertainment was a best-seller during WWII.
-It has never gone out of print.
+It's never gone out of print.
 It’s on Anthony Burgess’ list of 99 great novels since the late 1930s.
 It’s been made into a movie twice.
 It’s still frequently read for reading challenges and book groups.
 It’s a classic quest novel.

 [1] Said mawm; rhymes with brougham, brawm